Yu Hsuan Cheng, founder and head chef, Yu Chocolatier (Taiwan)

 Ong Ning-Geng

-With his brands Chocolate Concierge and Culture Cacao, founder Ong Ning-Geng is elevating Malaysian single-origin chocolate to compete with the best that the world has to offer, and in the process is also championing Malaysian cacao producers.
+Through his brands Chocolate Concierge and Culture Cacao, founder Ong Ning-Geng is redefining Malaysian single-origin chocolate, positioning it alongside the world’s finest.
 The cacao beans used to create Chocolate Concierge’s single-origin bars and bonbons can be traced to the day and location of their harvest.
-The company sources beans from small-batch producers in places like Chemor, where cocoa beans exhibit fruity and toffee profiles; and in Batang Kali, where harvests express spice.
-Often Ong also works closely with local communities to integrate sustainable farming methods into cacao production.
+The company sources beans from small-batch producers in places like Chemor, where cocoa beans exhibit fruity and toffee profiles, and Batang Kali, where harvests express spice.
+Ong also works closely with local communities to integrate sustainable farming methods into cacao production.

-The former app developer was driven by his fascination with fermentation—comparing the process to coding in an interview with Tatler—eventually focusing on the transformation of cacao into chocolate.
+The former app developer was driven by his fascination with fermentation (comparing the process to coding in an interview with Tatler), eventually focusing on the transformation of cacao into chocolate.
 His high-quality tree-to-bar chocolates have ended up on the menus of top restaurants in Kuala Lumpur such as DC Restaurant, Skillet@163 and Modern Madness.
-Lately, Ong has collaborated with luxury brand Issey Miyake, for which Chocolate Concierge created chocolates as part of the designer’s autumn-winter 2022/23 collection.
-To consider for Valentine’s: an indulgent 75-piece collection box featuring bonbon favourites such as sea salt caramel, hazelnut cookie or mango passion.
+To consider for Valentine’s 2025, Chocolate Concierge’s collaboration with Yellow Fin Horse.
+Their one-night-only menu highlights the deep and complex flavours of cacao.

 Read Ong Ning-Geng’s full profile on Asia’s Most Influential